-31 The Non-Domestic Rates (Renewable Energy Generation Relief) (Scotland) Amendment Regulations 2018.
+32 The Non-Domestic Rates (Renewable Energy Generation Relief) (Scotland) Amendment Regulations 2018.

-32 The Non-Domestic Rates (District Heating Relief and Renewable Energy Generation Relief) (Scotland) Amendment Regulations 2021.
+33 The Non-Domestic Rates (District Heating Relief and Renewable Energy Generation Relief) (Scotland) Amendment Regulations 2021.

-33 This increased Rural Rate Relief 100% for qualifying businesses (previously this was split 50% mandatory and 50% discretionary).
+34 This increased Rural Rate Relief 100% for qualifying businesses (previously this was split 50% mandatory and 50% discretionary).

-applicant's declaration.
-The council compiles and maintains the rural settlement list, which is generally updated annually by the council in December to be in place for the start of the next financial year.
+rural settlement list, which is generally updated annually by the council in December to be in place for the start of the next financial year.